Wait — before you pay

 Statewide guide: Maryland Transportation Code § 21-1003 (Stopping, Standing, and Parking)

 ParkingFight is not a law firm and does not provide legal advice.
-Information is for informational purposes only.
-Appeal deadlines are based on publicly available municipal data and may change.
+Information on this page is for informational purposes only.
+Appeal deadlines and violation codes are based on publicly available municipal data and may change.
 Always verify current rules with City of Annapolis Parking / SP+ (on-street, non-historic zones) / Premium Parking (historic downtown Zones I & II) before filing.